-For biophysical investigations of a single type of protein with the lipid membrane, a lipid membrane of a biological composition would be far too complex.
+For biophysical investigations of a protein with the lipid membrane, a lipid membrane of a biological composition would be far too complex.
 Instead, well-characterized model membranes of controlled composition and physical properties are employed [Cas06].
-For geometrical reasons, model membranes for reflectivity experiments have to be supported by a plane substrate.
+For geometrical reasons, model membranes for reflectivity experiments have to be supported by a planar substrate.
 The simplest model system, which will be structurally characterized during this tutorial experiment, is a lipid bilayer of a single type of lipid directly deposited onto a silicon wafer.
-The silicon wafer provides an atomically flat surface and has a comparably low scattering cross-section - two properties that makes it an ideal substrate for reflectometry.
-The deposited lipid bilayer is separated by the substrate by an approximately 5 Å water gap, and therefore interacting strongly with the substrate.
-This interaction impairs the fluidity of the lipid leaflet proximate to the substrate.
-In addition to steric constraints, this also impedes the incorporation of integral membrane proteins.
+The silicon wafer provides an atomically flat surface and has a comparably low scattering cross-section - two properties that make it an ideal substrate for reflectometry.
+The deposited lipid bilayer is separated from the substrate by an approximately 5 Å water gap, and therefore interacts strongly with the substrate.
+This interaction impairs the fluidity of the lipid leaflet proximate to the substrate and impedes the incorporation of integral membrane proteins due to steric constraints.
 Nevertheless, the described model system can be successfully applied for investigations of the interaction of peripheral proteins with the outer lipid leaflet.